MKSounds/Ramplify/README.md

 Since the installation takes some time, it is recommended to use a more powerful Raspberry (e.g. Raspberry 3 or 4) for the installation and to change the SD card afterwards.

-You will find the web interface by ```<ip-address-raspi>:1880``` and the SnapWeb by ```<ip-address-raspi>:1780```.
-You can find more infos about the SnapWeb or Snapdroid [here](https://github.com/badaix/snapweb).
+You will find the Web interface at ```<ip-address-raspi>:1880``` and the SnapWeb at ```<ip-address-raspi>:1780```.
+You can find more information about SnapWeb and Snapdroid [here](https://github.com/badaix/snapweb).

 NOTICE:<br/>
-Node-Red only contains the packages for the the Raspberry Pi on which they were installed.
-If you remove the installed SD card and put him into an other Raspberry version it makes possible to don't work anymore.
-In these case you must install the Node-Red again manuell for the missing packages.
+Node-Red only contains the packages for the Raspberry Pi on which they were installed.
+If you remove the installed SD card and put it into another Raspberry version, it may not work anymore.
+In this case, you will need to manually reinstall the Node-Red for the missing packages.
 Use the following command to do this.
-(It will just working if you install the project before)
+(It will only work if you install the project before).

 ```bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)```